 The Progress in International Reading Literacy Study (PIRLS) 2010/11 is the third in a cycle of studies designed to measure trends in reading literacy achievement of Year 5 students.

-For countries that took part in the first cycle in 2001 and again in 2005/06, participation in this cycle will enable them to determine whether or not there has been any definitive change in their students' reading literacy achievement since 2001.
-New countries will have the opportunity to gather baseline information that allows them to monitor trends in reading achievement in future cycles.
+For countries that took part in the first cycle in 2001 and again in 2005/06, participation in this cycle enabled them to determine whether or not there had been any definitive change in their students' reading literacy achievement since 2001.
+New countries had the opportunity to gather baseline information that allows them to monitor trends in reading achievement in future cycles.

-|Where:||50 countries in 2010 and 2011 (and benchmarking participants).|
+Where: 49 countries in 2010 and 2011 (and 9 benchmarking participants).

 - The field trial was carried out in New Zealand in November 2009 and in the other participating countries in March 2010.

-- The main data collection was administered in New Zealand schools and other Southern Hemisphere countries in late 2010.
+- The main data collection was administered in New Zealand schools and other southern hemisphere countries in late 2010.

 PIRLS National Research Coordinator

 Ministry of Education

 Email: PIRLS Mailbox